ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     });
 ```

 These examples require the `ActiveLogin.Authentication.BankId.Api` and `ActiveLogin.Authentication.BankId.Core` namespaces.
 The simulated client also applies a response delay to mimic the real flow.
-Set `Delay` on the resolved `BankIdSimulatedAppApiClient` when a test needs to remove that delay completely.
+Delay is not configured by `UseSimulatedEnvironment`; if a test needs to remove it, resolve the registered `BankIdSimulatedAppApiClient` from dependency injection and set its `Delay` property to `TimeSpan.Zero`.

 ### Test environment